 Walkers: Middle school students walking home are to exit through door #1 and proceed to the crosswalk leading to the sidewalk in front of the tennis courts.
-They should proceed on the sidewalk to the crossing guard at the corner of English Station Way and English Station Road.
+They should proceed on the sidewalk to the corner of English Station Way and English Station Road.
+Walkers traveling to the South or East of the school during carpool may use the steps to English Station Road by the Junior Academy building.
+These students should exit at elementary door #5 or door #15 by the elementary gym and use the marked crosswalks to reach the stairs to English Station Road.